Future Value Calculator

 where FV is the future value of the asset or investment, PV is the present or initial value (not to be confused with PV which is calculated backwards from the FV), r is the Annual interest rate (not compounded, not APY) in decimal, t is the time in years, and n is the number of compounding periods per unit t.

-This is an online future value calculator which is a good starting point in estimating the future value of an investment and the capital growth you can expect from a bank deposit or a similar investment, but is by no means the end of such a process.
+This is an online tool which is a good starting point in estimating the future value of an investment and the capital growth you can expect from a bank deposit or a similar investment, but is by no means the end of such a process.
 You should always consult a qualified professional when making important financial decisions and long-term agreements, such as long-term bank deposits.
-Use the information provided by the calculator critically and at your own risk.
+Use the information provided by the software critically and at your own risk.

 Cite this calculator & page